HIS BODY TO FAIR FRANCE

 Joseph was a schoolmaster, a Jewish minister and the master of the Jewish boarding house at Clifton College, Bristol.
 Both his parents were German Jews, born in Hamburg, who had come to England in 1853.

-Two letters from Ernest Polack survive, both published in Laurence Weaver's 'War Letters of Fallen Englishmen', and in both of them he quotes Shakespeare.
+Two letters from Ernest Polack survive, both published in Laurence Housman's 'War Letters of Fallen Englishmen', and in both of them he quotes Shakespeare.
 In one, to the father of a friend who has been killed, he quotes Friar Francis from 'Much Ado About Nothing', and in the other, his last letter to his parents on the eve of the opening of the Battle of the Somme, from 'Anthony and Cleopatra', 'Julius Caesar', and a misquote from 'Hamlet'.
 It therefore only too appropriate that his father should quote from Shakespeare for him.

 Benjamin Polack has no grave and is commemorated on the Basra Memorial.